-Most people would not associate a gas grill with smoking, but it can be done.
+Most people would not associate a gas grill with smoking, but you can do it, and so here we are with a simple guide on how to smoke on a gas grill.

 A gas grill will not rival the best dedicated gas smokers, and — In my opinion — the flavor won’t be nearly as good as what you’d get from a wood-fired or charcoal grill, but the results are great nonetheless.